symfony-cmf/symfony-cmf-docs/tutorials/handling-multilang-documents.rst

         private $topic;

-Read more about multi-language documents in the `PHPCR-ODM documentation on multi-language <http://docs.doctrine-project.org/projects/doctrine-phpcr-odm/en/latest/reference/multilang.html>`_ and see :ref:`phpcr-odm-multilang-config` to configure PHPCR-ODM correctly.
+Read more about multi-language documents in the `PHPCR-ODM documentation on multi-language <http://docs.doctrine-project.org/projects/doctrine-phpcr-odm/en/latest/reference/multilang.html>`_ and see :ref:`bundle-phpcr-odm-multilang-config` to configure PHPCR-ODM correctly.

 Most of the CMF bundles provide multi-language documents, for example MultilangStaticContent, MultilangMenuNode or MultilangSimpleBlock.
 The routing is different, as explained in the next